-Legal and Professional Fees.
-You can deduct on this line fees for tax advice related to your farm business and for preparation of the tax forms related to your farm business.
+Legal and professional fees.
+You can deduct on this line fees for tax advice related to your farming business and for preparation of the tax forms related to your farming business.

-Travel, Meals, and Entertainment.
+Travel, meals, and entertainment.
 Generally, you can deduct expenses for farm business travel and 50% of your business meals and entertainment.
 But there are exceptions and limitations.
 See the instructions for Schedule C, lines 24a through 24c, on page C-5.

-Preproductive Period Expenses.
-If you had preproductive period expenses in 2001 and you decided to capitalize them, you must enter the total of these expenses in parentheses on line 34f and enter "263A" in the space to the left of the total.

-If you entered an amount in parentheses on line 34f because you have preproductive period expenses you are capitalizing, subtract the amount on line 34f from the total of lines 12 through 34e.
+Preproductive period expenses.
+If you had preproductive period expenses in 2004 and you decided to capitalize them, you must enter the total of these expenses in parentheses on line 34f and enter "263A" in the space to the left of the total.
+Subtract the amount on line 34f from the total of lines 12 through 34e.
 Enter the result on line 35.

-For details, see Capitalizing Costs of Property on page F-3 and Pub.
+For details, see Capitalizing costs of property on page F-3 and Pub.
 225.

 If you have a loss, the amount of loss you can deduct this year may be limited.
 Go on to line 37 before entering your loss on line 36.
-If you checked the "No" box on line E on Schedule F, also see the Instructions for Form 8582.
+If you checked the "No" box on Schedule F, line E, also see the Instructions for Form 8582.
 Enter the net profit or deductible loss here and on Form 1040, line 18, and Schedule SE, line 1.
 Estates and trusts should enter the net profit or deductible loss here and on Form 1041, line 6.
 Partnerships should stop here and enter the profit or loss on this line and on Form 1065, line 5 (or Form 1065-B, line 7).

 If you have a net profit on line 36, this amount is earned income and may qualify you for the earned income credit if you meet certain conditions.
-See the instructions for Form 1040, lines 61a and 61b, for details.
+See the instructions for Form 1040, lines 65a and 65b, for details.

-At-Risk Rules.
-Generally, if you have (a) a loss from a farming activity and (b) amounts in the activity for which you are not at risk, you will have to complete Form 6198 to figure your allowable loss.
-The atrisk rules generally limit the amount of loss (including loss on the disposition of assets) you can claim to the amount you could actually lose in the activity.
+At-risk rules.
+Generally, if you have a loss from a farming activity and amounts in the activity for which you are not at risk, you will have to complete Form 6198 to figure your allowable loss.
+The at-risk rules generally limit the amount of loss (including loss on the disposition of assets) you can claim to the amount you could actually lose in the activity.